gnosis/dex-zksnarks/pepper/README.md

 python3 order_transform/generate.py <num_orders>
 ```

-The script outputs the Pedersen hash (an EC Point), as well as the matching `sha3` hash for the provided number of orders.
+The script outputs the Pedersen hash (an EC Point), as well as the matching `sha3` hash for the provided number of orders (as a tuple with two entries, since 256bit is larger than a single field element).

-Write the `sha3` hash into the file pepper will read as public input by calling:
+Write the `sha3` hash into the file that pepper will read as public input by calling:

 ```sh
 echo <sha_hash[0]> > prover_verifier_shared/transform.inputs